acdh-oeaw/apis-core-rdf/docs/source/configuration.md

 # `APIS_BASE_URI`

-When you create an instance of an Entity a signal [apis_core.apis_entities.models.create_default_uri][] is triggered that tries to generate a canonical URI for the entity.
+When you create an instance of an entity, a signal [apis_core.apis_entities.models.create_default_uri][] is triggered that tries to generate a canonical URI for the entity.
 The signal can be disabled by setting the `CREATE_DEFAULT_URI` setting to `False`.
 If the signal runs, it creates